 According to Semrush, 78% of organizations that saw positive results from investing in content in 2021 had a documented content marketing strategy in place.
-Furthermore, the same report reveals that 47% of companies plan to grow their content teams this year.
-And the latest research from Content Marketing Institute shows that a whopping two-thirds of B2B organizations plan to increase their content marketing budgets in 2022.
+Furthermore, the latest research from Content Marketing Institute shows that a whopping two-thirds of B2B organizations plan to increase their content marketing budgets in 2022.

 Looking at the data, it’s evident that content marketing will play a crucial role in driving growth for your business in the coming years.
 But how do you go beyond basic blogging?